vijayrajpanchall/matic-docs/docs/zkEVM/faq/zkevm-general-faq.md

 The best reference is Vitalik Buterin's neutral and comprehensive analysis of zkEVMs [published in his blog](https://vitalik.ca/general/2022/08/04/zkevm.html).

-However, the one big difference between Polygon zkEVM and other projects is zkEVM's efficient prover and the significant ethereum equivalence.
-Regarding the design of the prover/verification component: other projects use an arithmetic circuit approach while the Polygon zkEVM zkProver uses State Machine approach.
+However, the one big difference between Polygon zkEVM and other projects is zkEVM's efficient prover and the significant Ethereum equivalence.
+Regarding the design of the prover/verification component: other projects use an arithmetic circuit approach while the Polygon zkEVM zkProver uses the State Machine approach.

 ### Is Polygon zkEVM open source?

-Yes, [Polygon zkEVM is fully open-sourced](https://polygon.technology/blog/polygon-zkevm-is-now-fully-open-source) with a AGPL v3 open-source license.
+Yes, [Polygon zkEVM is fully open-sourced](https://polygon.technology/blog/polygon-zkevm-is-now-fully-open-source) with an AGPL v3 open-source license.

 ### Does Polygon zkEVM have a separate token?

 No. **ETH will be used for gas fees**.
 It is expected that MATIC will be used for staking and governance in Polygon zkEVM in the future.

-It is also important to note that Polygon **zkEVM supports Account Abstraction via ERC-4337**, which will allow to pay fees with any token transparently from a user's perspective.
+It is also important to note that Polygon **zkEVM supports Account Abstraction via ERC-4337**, which will allow you to pay fees with any token transparently from a user's perspective.

 ### What types of dApps can be deployed on Polygon zkEVM?